-RICHMOND (August 1, 2017)—The Virginia Association of Counties (VACo) is pleased to announce the 17 recipients of the 2017 Achievement Awards recognizing model local government programs.
-VACo received 79 submissions.
+RICHMOND (August 5, 2021)—The Virginia Association of Counties (VACo) is pleased to announce the 30 recipients of the 2021 Achievement Awards, which recognize excellence in local government programs.
+VACo received 102 submissions.

-Winning entries focused on addressing high priority issues that challenge counties today.
+Winning entries focused on addressing issues of inclusion, belonging, and reconciliation that challenge counties today.

-Tedd Povar, Associate Director of the Virginia Institute of Government; Dr. Sheryl Bailey, Senior Vice President at Springsted Incorporated and former Chesterfield County Deputy County Administrator; and Ted McCormack, retired VACo Director of Government Relations, served as judges for this year’s statewide competitive awards program.
+Tedd Povar, retired Associate Director of the Virginia Institute of Government; Dr. Sheryl Bailey, Visiting Professor of Practice at Virginia Tech and former Chesterfield County Deputy County Administrator; and Larry Land, retired VACo Director of Policy Development, served as judges for this year’s statewide competitive awards program.

-York County and its Home-Based Business Assistance Program won this year’s Best Achievement Award.
+Henrico County and its Equity Ambassadors program won this year’s Best Achievement Award.

-For the first time in the Achievement Awards Program history, the judges selected a Best Small County Achievement Award (50,000 or less population) and a Best Large County Achievement Award.
-King and Queen County captured the Best Small County Achievement Award while Chesterfield County earned the Best Large County Achievement Award.
+The judges also selected a Best Small County Achievement Award (50,000 or less population) and a Best Large County Achievement Award.
+Nelson County and its Blue Ridge Tunnel Rehabilitation and Trail Project program captured the Best Small County Achievement Award while Chesterfield County and its Innovation Bootcamp program earned the Best Large County Achievement Award.

-Chesterfield County tops the all-time Achievement Awards list with 26.
-Chesterfield County has won an award in each of the 15-year history of the program.
-Henrico County and Loudoun County are tied for second with 20 awards, respectively.
-Prince William County is fourth with 18.
+Chesterfield County tops the all-time Achievement Awards list with 39.
+Chesterfield County has won an award in each year of the 19-year history of the program.
+Henrico County is second on the list with 34 Achievement Awards while Loudoun County is third with 25.